The Uncles are sitting in the De Soto, smoking.

 After smoking out, Andy declares we have to go eat.
 Even artists get the munchies.
 We walk across Union Square to Max’s Kansas City.
 As we are seated, Andy sees Patti Smith and Robert Maplethorpe and asks them to join us.

 “You should shoot these boys.
-Tim and Jack are lovers,” Andy remarks to Robert, the photographer.
+Tim and Jack are lovers,” Andy remarks to Robert, the photo artist.

 Having just gotten stoned, Jack goes and sits on Robert’s lap and starts flirting.